Jocelyn Alice: Solo career

 In 2014, Alice co-wrote "Jackpot" with Hello Moth.
 It was released on YouTube on December 25, 2014.
 The song reached #43 on the Billboard Canadian Hot 100 chart the week of July 25, 2015, and climbed to #38 the following week.
 Jackpot was #9 on Spotify's 10 most viral tracks in the United States that same week.

 In December 2015, Alice signed a record deal with Sony affiliate Disruptor Records, where she has teamed up with producer Ryan Guldemond.
 Alice released her debut EP Little Devil in 2018.

 Controversy

 During her rendition of "O Canada" prior to the MLB All-Star game in Miami on July 11, 2017, Alice suddenly giggled after singing the line "God keep our Land", prompting a startled response from some players and fans in attendance.
 Alice received severe backlash from news outlets and online commenters, with several observing that she had disrespected and "butchered" the anthem, dubbing the rendition an "absolute disaster" and "one of the worst attempts in recent memory", and criticizing her singing in general.
 Alice later tweeted that the reason she had giggled was because she had seen some fellow Canadians on the big screen and was "overcome with excitement".

-Alice's bungled rendition came one year after another controversy regarding the anthem, when Remigio Pereira of the Tenors sang "We're all brothers and sisters.
-All lives matter to the brave", instead of the proper "With glowing hearts we see thee rise.
-The True North strong and free", prompting his split with the group.